 Ingredients

-- 11/2 lbs chicken thighs diced into 1 inch pieces
+- 1 1/2 lbs chicken thighs (diced into 1 inch pieces)

-- 1 cup dried black-eyed peas soaked over night and drained
+- 1 cup dried black-eyed peas (soaked over night and drained)

 Seasoning for the chicken

-- 5 cloves garlic grated or 1 tablespoon of granulated garlic
+- 5 cloves garlic (grated or 1 tablespoon of granulated garlic)

-- 1 tablespoon of brown sugar
+- 1 tablespoon brown sugar

 - ¼ teaspoon ground black pepper

-- 1 tablespoon of cassareep
+- 1 tablespoon cassareep

 Instructions

-- Next, add black-eyed peas and 4 cups of water and mix together well.
-Then increase the heat, cover and cook until the peas are tender enough to be crushed with your finger tips.
-This should take about 30 minutes
+- Increase the heat to high, cover and cook until the peas are tender enough to be crushed with your finger tips.
+This should take about 30 minutes.

-- Continue to stir as the coconut milk comes up to a boil, then reduce the heat to the lowest possible heat, cover the pot and let it steam until the rice is completely cooked.
+- Next add the coconut milk and the Asian basil (Guyanese marrid man poke), stirring the pot constantly to remove any stuck on bits from the bottom of the pot.
+Continue to stir as the coconut milk comes up to a boil, then reduce the heat to the lowest possible heat, cover the pot and let it steam until the rice is completely cooked.
 This should take about 30 minutes.

-- Then remove from the heat and fluff with a fork
+- Then remove the chicken cook-up rice from the heat and fluff with a fork.
+Serve your cook-up rice hot!

 Notes